netgroup-polito/frog4/docs/README_INSTALL.md

 Important considerations:
 * in case you install the FROG4-orchestrator on the same machine where you installed the Broker, you do not have to clone again the [DoubleDecker](https://github.com/Acreo/DoubleDecker-py) repository.
 However, you have to apply the patch (as described in the FROG4-orchestrator repository) and install it again;
-* when setting the configuration file, set this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L26 so that it points to the broker previously installed;
+*  in the configuration file, in the `[doubledecker]` section, set the `broker_address` parameter so that it points to the broker previously installed;
-* when setting the configuration file, this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L28 must be set so that it points to a local file containing the key to be used on the message bus.
-Particulrarly, it must point to the file `public-keys.json` generated before.
+* in the configuration file, in the `[doubledecker]` section, set the `dd_keyfile` parameter so that it points to a local file containing the key to be used on the message bus.
+Particularly, it must point to the file `public-keys.json` generated before.
 Of course, if you are installing the FROG4-orchestrator on a different machine than that running the broker, you have to copy the `public-keys.json` on the new machine;
-* when setting the configuration file, this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L53 must be set so that it points either to the Datastore previously installed, or to a new Datastore.
+* in the section `[templates]` of the configuration file, you have to set the `datastore_url` parameter so that it points to the Datastore previously installed.

 ### OpenStack domain orchestrator